prozolic/CsToml/README.md

 Installation
 ---

 This library is distributed via NuGet.
 We target .NET 8 or later.

 > PM> Install-Package [CsToml](https://www.nuget.org/packages/CsToml/)

-When you install Generator, it automatically creates code to make your custom classes serializable.(learn more in our [Serialize and deserialize custom classes (CsToml.Generator)](#serialize-and-deserialize-custom-classes-cstomlgenerator))
+When you install `CsToml.Generator`, it automatically creates code to make your custom classes serializable.(learn more in our [Serialize and deserialize custom classes (CsToml.Generator)](#serialize-and-deserialize-custom-classes-cstomlgenerator)).
+It is basically recommended to install it together with CsToml.
+However, this requires Roslyn 4.3.1 (Visual Studio 2022 version 17.3) or higher.

 > PM> Install-Package [CsToml.Generator](https://www.nuget.org/packages/CsToml.Generator/)